-We expect to derive an increasing amount of our revenues from funds managed pursuant to advisory agreements and collateral management agreements, either by us or another entity in which we have an economic interest relating thereto, that may be terminated.
+We expect to derive an increasing amount of our revenues from funds managed pursuant to advisory agreements and collateral management agreements, either by us or another entity in which we have an economic interest relating thereto, that may be terminated

-With respect to funds regulated under the United States Investment Company Act of 1940 (the "Investment Company Act"), including SCIM with respect to its management of CIF, and Logan Ridge, each fund's investment management agreement must be approved annually by such fund's board of directors or by the vote of a majority of the stockholders and the majority of the independent members of such fund's board of directors and, in certain cases, by its stockholders, as required by law.
-In addition, as required by the Investment Company Act, CIF has the right to terminate the CIF Advisory Agreement without penalty upon 60 days' written notice to SCIM and Logan Ridge has the right to terminate the Logan Ridge Investment Advisory Agreement, the Logan Ridge Investment Advisory Agreement, the Logan Ridge Investment Advisory Agreement or similar agreements that we may enter into in the future will remain in place.
+With respect to funds regulated under the United States Investment Company Act of 1940 (the "Investment Company Act"), including SCIM with respect to its management of CIF, and Logan Ridge, each fund's investment management agreement must be approved annually (or, in the case of Logan Ridge, annually after the expiration of its initial two-year term) by such fund's board of directors or by the vote of a majority of the stockholders and the majority of the independent members of such fund's board of directors and, in certain cases, by its stockholders, as required by law.
+In addition, as required by the Investment Company Act, CIF has the right to terminate the CIF Advisory Agreement without penalty upon 60 days' written notice to SCIM and Logan Ridge has the right to terminate the Logan Ridge Investment Advisory Agreement without penalty upon 60 days' written notice to ML Management.
+In addition, we, through ML Management, receive management fees pursuant to the investment management agreement for acting as the investment manager of certain assets of Ability.
+There can be no assurance that the CIF Advisory Agreement, the Logan Ridge Investment Advisory Agreement, the investment management in respect of Ability or similar agreements that we may enter into in the future will remain in place.

 We, through ML Management, receive collateral management fees pursuant to collateral management agreements for acting as the collateral manager of the CLOs.
 If all the notes issued by one of the CLOs are redeemed, or if the collateral management agreement is otherwise terminated, we will no longer receive collateral management fees from that CLO.
 In general, a collateral management agreement may be terminated both with and without cause at the direction of holders of a specified supermajority in principal amount of the notes issued by the CLO.
-Furthermore, such fees are based on the total amount of assets held by the CLO.
-If the assets held by the CLO are prepaid or go into default, we will receive lower collateral management fees than expected or the collateral management fees may be eliminated.
+Furthermore, such fees are based on the total amount of assets held by the CLO into default, we will receive lower collateral management fees than expected or the collateral management fees may be eliminated.